qingkaishi/canary/README.md

 * -dot-may-callgraph
 This option is used to print a call graph based on the alias analysis.
-You can use it with -with-labels option, which will add lables (call insts) to the edges in the call graphs.
+You can use it with -with-labels option, which will add lables (call insts) to the edges in call graphs.

 * -leap-transformer
 A transformer for LEAP.
 Please read ``LEAP: lightweight deterministic